kevin801221/Amazing-AgenticUniversity-The-Hub-for-Modern-Agent-Frameworks/README.md

 ## 🆕 Update Log

+- **2025/07/01** — Added `ai-agent-papers/` with a curated collection of research papers on AI Agents.
 - **2025/06/29** — Added `Short-Long_term_memory_simulation/` with short and long term memory simulation, that uses LangGraph to simulate a conversation between human philosophers.
 - **2025/06/29** — Added `Agentic_Stock_Insight/` with stock data analysis and news RAG workflows
 - **2025/06/27** — Initial repo relaunch, added ``, ``